 Try to keep the inside of the car as quiet as possible while driving.

 As you get older, your reflexes might get slower, and you might not react as quickly as you could in the past.
 You might find that you have a shorter attention span, making it harder to do two things at once.
 Stiff joints or weak muscles also can make it harder to move quickly.
 Loss of feeling or tingling in your fingers and feet can make it difficult to steer or use the foot pedals.
 Parkinson’s disease or limitations following a stroke can make it no longer safe to drive.

 Leave more space between you and the car in front of you.

 Start braking early when you need to stop.

-Avoid high traffic areas when you can.
+Avoid heavy traffic areas or rush-hour driving when you can.

 Do you take any medicines that make you feel drowsy, lightheaded, or less alert than usual?
 Do medicines you take have a warning about driving?
 Many medications have side effects that can make driving unsafe.
 Pay attention to how these drugs may affect your driving.

 Make a list of all of your medicines, and talk with your doctor or pharmacist about how they can affect your driving.

 Don’t drive if you feel lightheaded or drowsy.